ucbrise/flor/README.md

 - **Log-Driven Experiment Tracking**
   No dashboards to configure or schemas to design. `flor.log(...)` writes structured, queryable metadata; `flor.arg(...)` turns a constant into a CLI-settable hyperparameter that is recorded with the run.

+- **Zero Code Changes to Start**
+  Already using `print` or `logging`?
+Import FlorDB and your existing output is captured, versioned, and indexed by loop iteration — no rewrite required.

 - **Hindsight Logging & Replay**
   Missed a metric?
 Add a log *after the fact* and replay past runs to capture it—no rerunning from scratch.